Transparent Progress. Sustainable Solutions.

 Ever-Green Energy University (EGE•U) is the professional training institute of Ever-Green coordinated by the Human Resources department.
 This program provides training opportunities for employees from their first day of employment to retirement.
 EGE•U is a multifaceted approach to employee learning and development that is purpose-driven, promoting the foundational elements of Ever-Green’s company values — exceptional service, excellence, people, integrity, respect, environmental stewardship, and community.
 The program encourages employees to invest in themselves through the company’s commitment to developing, encouraging, and promoting high-quality talent.

-Ever-Green provided more than 5,868 hours of training (which averages to be over 37 hours per employee) to its employees.
+Ever-Green provided more than 4,156 hours of training (which averages to be over 24 hours per employee) to its employees in 2024.
 Training courses are offered to equip employees with the knowledge and skills required to perform their jobs and advance in their professions in a safe and ethical manner.
 In addition to job-specific training, EGE•U provides a wide range of voluntary training and learning opportunities such as topics on mental and physical wellness, nutrition, customer care, system specific learnings, and environmental sustainability.
 Training on information security, sexual harassment, unconscious bias, and workplace safety are required to be taken by all employees.
 Workplace safety training covers a variety of topics based on job requirements and systems being operated.

 EGE•U is structured into four schools: